Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Stationary solutions and stochastic dissipativity

 \begin{definition}[Mean-square Dissipativity] Let $(\Xstat\args,\Ustat\args)$ be a stationary pair according to Definition \ref{defn:StationaryPair}.
 Then the stochastic OCP \eqref{eq:sOCP} is called \emph{strictly dissipative in $L^2$} (or in \emph{mean square}) at $(\Xstat\args,\Ustat\args)$ if there exists a time-varying storage function $\lambda: \N_0 \times \Ltwo{\R^n}\rightarrow \R$ uniformly bounded from below in the second argument and a function $\alpha \in \K_{\infty}$ such that

 holds for all $k \in \N_0$ and $(X(k),U(k)) \in \Lp[2]{\R^n} \times \Lp[2]{\R^l}$. \end{definition}

+Dissipation inequalities like \eqref{eq:sDI} have originally been introduced to model energy dissipation in open physical systems.
+In the context of optimal control, this inequality constitutes an abstract relation between the stage cost and the storage function.
+From an optimal control point of view, it is notable that the difference of the storage functions on the left side of \eqref{eq:sDI} gives a lower bound on the optimal value function.

-\begin{remark} We note that all terms in this inequality depend on the realizations of the random variables $X^s(k)$, $U^s(k)$ and, implicitly via $F_W$, on $W(k)$.
+\begin{remark} We note that all terms in this inequality depend on the realizations of the random variables $X^s(k)$, $U^s(k)$ and, implicitly via $f$, on $W(k)$.
 In contrast to the respective distributions of these random variables, these quantities are time-varying elements of the corresponding $L^2$ spaces.
-Thus, the dissipativity notion also becomes time-varying.
+Thus, inequality \eqref{eq:sDI} cannot be satisfied with a storage function constant in time and the dissipativity notion becomes time-varying just as in the deterministic case when the setting becomes time-varying \cite{Gruene2018a,Risbeck2020,Mueller2021}.
 Further, in the resulting dissipativity inequality, the distance measure on the right-hand side also depends on the exact realization of the random variables rather than only on their distributions, cf.\ \eqref{eq:sDI}.
 That means our distance measure is not a dissimilarity measure in the sense of \cite{Gros2022}, and, thus, our concept of stochastic dissipativity differs from the one presented there.
 Moreover, as we will see in Section~\ref{sec:Turnpike}, our dissipativity notion implies both turnpike results regarding the distributions as it would also be possible with the notion of \cite{Gros2022} and, in addition, pathwise turnpike properties.
 Thus, our dissipativity notion is strong enough to conclude a larger set of turnpike properties as the one presented in \cite{Gros2022}. \end{remark}

 The remainder of this section will show how we can construct a storage function $\lambda$ for OCP \eqref{eq:sOCP} to show strict dissipativity in the sense of Definition \ref{defn:StochDissi}.
 This construction is based on reformulations of the stage cost divided into several steps in a series of lemmas, starting with Lemma \ref{lem:PushShiftToCost}.